Peterborough Dog Bite Lawyer

 The Dog Owner’s Liability Act

-In normal negligence cases, the victim must show that the other side did something wrong, or acted carelessly.
+In normal negligence cases, the victim must show that the other side did something wrong or acted carelessly.
 This is not the case with dog bite cases.
-The law puts a strict liability on the owners of dogs that bite other people.
+The law imposes strict liability on the owners of dogs that bite other people.
 That means that the owner is liable, even if he or she did nothing wrong, and even if he or she did nothing to cause, encourage, or facilitate the dog biting someone else.

 Ontario’s Dog Owners Liability Act also says that it does not matter whether the owner knew or should have known that a dog was dangerous, or whether the dog had the propensity to bite or injure someone.
 No prior knowledge of a dog’s propensity to bite is needed.
 Even if the kindest, sweetest dog in the world that has never harmed anything before bites or injures another person, the owner is liable.